 That said, we recognize that our members have a full range of different perspectives related to recent Evergreen events and controversies.
 It must be noted that our union must be respectful of our duty of fair representation.
 As a union, we are both responsible and obligated to represent all faculty members of the bargaining unit (which includes 73% of UFE continuing faculty members).
 We are committed to honoring this responsibility.

 The UFE has also sought to respond to student interests.
 One of the most important responses is the May 26, 2017 joint Memorandum of Understanding agreement between the College and the UFE.
 This MOU was supported unanimously by the Stewards Council.
 The key tenet of this MOU reads: “…we recognize that Evergreen faculty members must have access to, and take advantage of, professional development opportunities to address subjects including but not limited to institutional racism, and the needs of students of color, LGBTQIA students, undocumented students, victims of sexual assault, and students with disabilities.”
-Therefore, the implementation of this mandatory professional development initiative will represent OUR collective opportunity to work with the administration to provide a framework for faculty development in the spirit of serving all of our students better.
+Therefore, the implementation of this mandatory annual professional development initiative will represent OUR collective opportunity to work with the administration to provide a framework for faculty development in the spirit of serving all of our students better.

 In solidarity, Grace Huerta, UFE Chair

 PS–On a lighter note, the UFE Bowling shirts are in! if you have ordered and paid for a shirt, let me know & I will drop it off to you:)

 In behalf of the Coordinating Committee: Jon Davies, Vice Chair; Bargaining Team Chair; Laurie Meeker, Communications Coordinator; Marla Elliott, Treasurer; John Baldridge, Stewards Coordinator; Stephen Beck, At-Large Representative; Al Josephy, At-Large Representative